aws/codecatalyst-blueprints/packages/blueprints/sam-serverless-app/README.md

 - .mde.devfile.yaml - A DevFile that defines developer workspaces or cloud-native development environments.

-- README - Information on the files and folders in the project, how to build, test, and deploy your appliction.
+- README - Information on the files and folders in the project, how to build, test, and deploy your application.

 This blueprint will generate the following resources in a Quokka.Codes project: